ooni/spec/nettests/ts-023-tor.md

 - `source` (`string`; optional): string indicating where this bridge came from.
-When present and not empty, the nettest implementation MUST follow the scrub procedure described in the privacy consideration section.
+When present and not empty, the nettest implementation MUST follow the scrubbing procedure described in the privacy consideration section.

 This specification defines the following protocols: